espoirMur/espoirMur.github.io/source/_posts/2025-02-26-my-summary-of-the-two-congo-wars.md

 ## Dialogue Inter-Congolais and Accord de Sun City: 2002

 In February 2002, a year after taking power, Joseph Kabila initiated what would be one of the biggest achievements of his reign.
 In Sun City, South Africa, with Thabo Mbeki, they concluded the peace talks with all the belligerents.
-The dialogue, under the mediation of Thabo Mbeki, was supposed to bring together all the Congolese belligerents to bring peace to the region.
+The dialogue, under the mediation of Thabo Mbeki, brought together all the Congolese belligerents to bring peace to the region.

 The first rebel to accept the peace deal was Jean-Pierre Bemba.
 At first, Azarias Ruberwa, the RCD leader backed by Rwanda, was reluctant to accept the peace deal and said that Congo would not be reunited and there would be no peace.
 [Cite *Africa's World War*.]
 Kigali tried in vain to stop the peace deal but failed.